Navigating Compliance Challenges

 2. Continuous monitoring

 to ensure compliance and the effectiveness of their protective measures.
-The Department of Defense emphasizes that achieving CMMC Level 3 requirements is not merely a regulatory obligation; it is an essential step in safeguarding national interests and qualifying for lucrative defense contracts.
-With fewer than 1,000 individuals expected to earn this certification, the stakes are incredibly high, underscoring the urgent need for robust cybersecurity practices.
+The emphasizes that is not merely a regulatory obligation; it is an essential step in safeguarding national interests and qualifying for lucrative defense contracts.
+With fewer than 1,000 individuals expected to earn this certification, the stakes are incredibly high, underscoring the urgent need for .

 The center represents the main requirements for CMMC Level 3.
 Follow the branches to see the core criteria and the actions organizations need to take to comply.
 Each color-coded section helps differentiate between requirements and actions.